 During the Great Depression, Roosevelt’s New Deal created the Civilian Conservation Corps, a relief agency created to put unemployed men to work.
 Over the next decade, the CCC embarked on massive reforestation, trail construction, campground creation, and fire-hazard reduction efforts.

 The National Park Service, which administers Glacier, celebrates its 100th anniversary.
-Country Walkers is donating $50 per guest ($100 per person) in honor of each person who joins us in the park this year.
-Learn more here.
+Country Walkers donated $50 per guest in honor of each person who joined us in the park that year.

 Learn more about Glacier National Park on our Montana: Glacier National Park tour!